-Food insecurity is a very real issue for many Australian’s affecting 1 in 5.
-It’s an issue very close to heart for Nestlé Foods General Manager Kristina Czepl.
+Food insecurity is a very real issue for many Australians affecting 1 in 6*.
+It’s an issue very close to the heart for Nestlé Foods General Manager Kristina Czepl.
 Here Kristina shares her personal story and why she is so proud to have found an innovative way of supporting Foodbank Australia.

 Both of my parents were refugees following the Second World War, and growing up in Europe, I often heard stories of my parents going hungry as children.
 In our family, food was valued and never wasted: everybody ate what was on the plate.
 You would never leave a single bite.
 My grandma reminded us with every meal to eat up as you never know when you will have your next meal.